Skip to main content

 Franchise tags in dynasty fantasy football

 A franchise tag retains an expiring player for one more season at a premium salary based on the top salaries at their position in your league.
-After the tag year, the player becomes a free agent.
-It is a one-year retention tool for keeping a key player on your roster when their contract runs out, buying you one more season before they hit the open market.
+The tag year counts as a final contract year, so you can extend the player during the tag year if you want to keep them long-term.
+If you don't extend, the player becomes a free agent after the tag year.
+It is a one-year bridge tool for keeping a key player on your roster when their contract runs out.

 How franchise tags work